mashaelalzaid/microcontroller_TeamBlack/README.md

 This project involves iterative development of the microarchitecture to ensure the seamless integration of new features and extensions.

 ***Please Note: This is a team work.
-We shared our labtops, to fix bugs, shared the codes offline to our fellow members, we also had to re-upload the files, and merge on behalf of other members.
+We shared our labtops, to fix bugs, shared the codes offline with our fellow members, we also had to re-upload many files, and merge on behalf of other members.
 This made some members appear less contributing than others.
 Hence the order of contributors is not a fair representation of true contribution.****

 For detailed updates, milestones, and feature tracking, visit our Trello Board. https://trello.com/b/dzVDWX2I/team-black-agile-board